Push to require clergy to report abuse stalls in Mormon Utah

 “Maybe the worst part is that this is something that survivors experience often, and unfortunately, it’s rare when their stories are heard,” she said.

+The story has been updated to correct the spelling of the first name of Lindsey Lundholm.

-AP reporters Joey Cappelletti in Lansing, Michigan, and John Hanna in Topeka, Kansas, contributed reporting.
+Associated Press writers Joey Cappelletti in Lansing, Michigan, and John Hanna in Topeka, Kansas, contributed to this report.